DevCycleHQ/devcycle-docs/docs/best-practices/edgedb-and-edge-flags/edge-db-via-api-simple.md

 --data-raw '{"user_id":"example_user"}'
 ```

-After running it: Vola!
+After running it: Voila!
 We receive the special feature which requires custom properties to target, without sending it in the request!
 It is successfully getting the data from EdgeDB:

 ![Success Feature Flag check!](/sept-6-2022-edge-flags-api-11.png)